Chongqing Rail Transit: Line 2

 Line 2, a monorail line, runs 31.4 km and has 25 stations.
 It begins as a subway under downtown Jiefangbei, then runs west along the southern bank of Jialing River on an elevated line, and then turns south into the southwestern inner suburbs, looping back east, to terminate at Yudong, in Ba'nan District.
 It runs mostly elevated, but a 2.2 km section is underground, including three of its 18 stations in the Jiefangbei CBD and central Daping areas in the extremely-dense area of Yuzhong District.
 Line 2 runs through four administrative districts in the central city (Yuzhong, Jiulongpo, Dadukou, and Ba'nan).
 In 2010, Line 2 served 45 million passengers.
 It also runs through Daping CBD, Yangjiaping CBD in Jiulongpo District, and Chongqing Zoo at.
 Most trains have four cars, and six-car trains began to operate in September 2012.
 Line 2 is the first rapid transit line to open in the Interior West of China, in 2005.
 In 2013, six-car trains are being implemented because of overcrowding and increasing demand.
 Line 2's color is green.

+Liziba station on Line 2 has become a tourist attraction for its distinctive design, with trains running through the sixth to eighth floors of a residential building.